AI Share of Code Was a Useful Number. It Isn't Anymore.

 Testing is a good example.
 Agents have gotten genuinely good at it — they'll write the tests, run them, and catch a lot on their own.
 But not always all the way.
 In a B2B SaaS product, the configurable parts are messy — feature flags, permission levels, settings that every customer wires up differently, sometimes in combinations that live only inside a single account.
 An agent can't check what it can't reach, so the last slice of testing still lands on a person.

-I didn't stop measuring.
-I stopped measuring the typing.
+I didn't stop tracking.
+I stopped tracking the typing.

-Feature velocity and quality: are features reaching customers faster, and do they hold up once they land?
-But a flat feature count isn't a verdict on its own.
+Feature velocity: are features reaching customers faster?
+But velocity isn't engineering's alone to move — a feature still waits on a PRD from product and a design from UX before code is even the bottleneck.
+Coding agents compress the engineering slice; they don't touch the rest.
+So the out-of-the-box lift they give to writing code doesn't automatically translate into features shipping faster, and a flat feature count isn't a verdict on engineering by itself.
 If the number isn't moving, look one layer down — is the developer experience improving, or is the experimentation aimed at improving it picking up?
 The payoff often shows up in how the work gets done before it shows up in what ships.

 Autonomous agent completion: watch how much agents can take off people's plates end to end — the low-hanging fruit, and maybe some harder problems too, resolved without someone driving.
 That share is worth tracking in its own right.

 None of this shows up in a share-of-code number.
 Which is the whole point.
-The things worth watching now are the things that metric was never able to see.
+The things worth tracking now are the things that metric was never able to see.

 Footnotes